AlexMili/torch-dataframe/README.md

 and if you happen to provide the function with invalid arguments it will automatically output the function documentation.

+__Important__: Due to limitations in the Lua language the package uses helper classes for separating regular table arguments from tables passed into as arguments.
+The three classes are:

+- *Df_Array* - contains only values and no keys
+- *Df_Dict* - a dictionary table that has named keys that map to all values
+- *Df_Tbl* - a raw table wrapper that does a shallow argument copy

 ### Load data

 Initiate the object: